bigbali/scandiweb-test/README.md

 		- query all categories (which returns just metadata)
 		- query a specific category, which returns all related to it (name of it, related products...)
 		- query a specific product with all its glorious details

+# CATEGORY PAGE: select all items by category
+	- could be simply products page...

+## You know how we juniors are... we don't know what we are doing, so we just hack things together till we have something working...
+## This font is fuckin' great!